 When it comes to vaping CBD, you can’t just vape any CBD oil you find on the market.
 For example, you can’t just fill up your tank with a CBD tincture oil and expect it to create your vapor.
 Most oils you see on the market are manufactured for sublingual usage or ingestion, not for combustion in a vaporizing device.
 This means that the oil bases in a CBD Oil & a CBD E-liquid are not the same.

 CBD tincture oils are not to be vaped under any circumstances and are not to be confused with a CBD E-liquid; a vaporable base containing CBD.
 By being able to decipher products in the market, you will be able to make smarter choices when it comes to your daily CBD regimen.

 What is CBD?

-CBD, or Cannabidiol, is a naturally occurring molecule found in the Hemp and Cannabis plants that has therapeutic effects on regulating the body’s endocannabinoid system.
+CBD, or Cannabidiol, is a naturally occurring molecule found in the Hemp and Cannabis plants that have therapeutic effects on regulating the body’s endocannabinoid system.

 Are CBD Oils & CBD Vape Oils The Same Thing?

 Simply put, no, nothing about a vape oil will actually contain any sort of oil in its ingredients list.
 When researching whether or not you can vape “CBD Oil”, the answers aren’t always very clear.
-In my opinion, I found that most articles that say you can vape CBD oil are a bit misleading.
+Articles that say you can vape CBD oil are a bit misleading.